IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 * `statusCode`: a valid HTTP status code (default is 200 OK)
 * `body`: a string which is either plain text or a base64 encoded string (for binary data)

 The `controller` will pass along the action-specified headers, if any, to the HTTP client when terminating the request/response.
 Similarly, the controller will respond with the given status code when present.
 Lastly, the body is passed along as the body of the response.
-Unless a content-type header is declared in the action result’s headers, the body is passed along as is if it’s a string (or results in an error otherwise).
+Unless a content-type header is declared in the action results' headers, the body is passed along as is if it's a string (or results in an error otherwise).
 When the content-type is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
 Should the body fail to decode correctly, an error is returned to the caller.

 Notice that a JSON object or array is treated as binary data and must be base64 encoded.

-Now, let’s make use of the `headers` and `statusCode` property to send a redirect.
+Now, let's make use of the `headers` and `statusCode` property to send a redirect.
 To do so create an action named `webAction` like this (snippet 27):

 ```javascript
 function main() {